ruslitandrian/Vue3App/README.md

 - Basic steps:
   - `npm run build`
   - Upload or point your static host to `dist/`.
+- This repo ships with an Nginx config (`nginx.conf`) that also proxies `/api/` to `http://52.194.223.195:8000`.
+Change the upstream host before deploying to your own infrastructure.

 ## FAQ
 - If the dev server fails to start or the build errors out, ensure your Node version is 18+ and reinstall dependencies: